 Go back land is classified as land that was farmed, but has returned to native vegetation.
 During settlement, pioneers would readily till up dry, flat areas between dunes for planting crops.
 Still, as farming became less profitable in the drier Sandhill regions, native species returned to these areas.
 Today these flat expanses of prairie are characterized by a dominance of little bluestem.
 Other warm-season grasses are present but in simple abundance.

 Trees are rare across the Sandhills but do occur, particularly around homesteads, near lakes, and along river bottoms.
-Cottonwood, green ash, boxelder, hackberry, cedar, plum, chokecherry, ponderosa pine, bur oak, paper birch, and American elm can all be found in areas where conditions are favorable to tree growth.
+Cottonwood, green ash, boxelder, hackberry, cedar, plum, chokecherry, ponderosa pine, bur oak, paper birch, and American elm occur in areas where conditions are favorable to tree growth.
 Very few species of trees spread out into the drier uplands of the Sandhills, with exception to plum, hackberry, and chokecherry.
 These trees can form thickets with other shrub species to provide food and cover for many species of wildlife.
 Eastern red cedar will also spread into the uplands and have become an issue for decreasing the value of grass-dominated rangelands.
-The mass plantings of this tree for windbreak use across the Sandhills, as well as the decrease in the occurrence of fire has lead to the aggressive spread of Eastern red cedar.
+Mass plantings of this tree for windbreak use across the Sandhills, and the decrease in fire, has lead to the aggressive spread of Eastern red cedar.
 The Sandhills Taskforce spends thousands of dollars each year in helping landowners deal with this issue.